bi-labor/es-mssql/docs/exercise5.md

    - The **ratings** dataset contains invalid values.
 The ratings data file contains lines where the value is **0**.
 These should be skipped using a **Conditional split** component.
    - It is best to separate the two CSV import into a different _data flow_ within the same _control flow_ process.

-   > Include proof of the successful imports by taking two screenshots of the database table contents after successful execution of the ETL process as `exercise-5\ex5_table_screenshot_books.png` and `exercise-5\ex5_table_screenshot_ratings.png`.
-Please make sure that the screenshots are taken such that both **include the database name** (which is your Neptun code) from the _Object explorer_ window!
+1. Include proof of the successful imports by taking two screenshots of the database table contents after successful execution of the ETL process as `ex5_books.png` and `ex5_ratings.png`.

+   Please make sure that the screenshot is taken such that both

+   - include the database name (which is your Neptun code) from the _Object explorer_ window,
+   - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)
+   - and includes the name of the machine you are working on (e.g. execute a `whoami` command from the command prompt).

 ## Next exercise